7 Household Items That Should Never Be Flushed Down the Toilet

 - Paper towels

-- Doing this can lead to blocked drains or damaged sewer pipelines within your home’s plumbing system, which will result in an unforetold cost to you.
+- Doing this can lead to blockages in drains or damaged pipelines in your home’s plumbing system, which will result in an expense that is unimaginable to you.

 1. Baby wipes

-Baby wipes may seem convenient but they don’t dissolve like toilet paper and could clog water lines.
-Put them in the trash instead.
+Baby wipes can be convenient however they don’t dissolve like toilet paper.
+They can also clog your plumbing system.
+Put them in the garbage instead.

 2. Condoms